kenedii/KickFix-Discord-Bot/README.md

 # KickFix-Discord-Bot

-Post a kick clip link and the bot will upload the clip video to the chat.
+Post a kick.com clip link and the bot will upload the clip video to the chat.

 Tries to upload videos as fast as possible.